Wally Messenger: The Relationship between the brothers: Wally and Dally

-In the course of history Wally Messenger’s achievements have been somewhat eclipsed by the fame of his older brother Dally.
-Yet at the time of Wally‘s rugby league career Dally supported and lauded Wally’s sporting development in every way he could.
+In the course of history Wally Messenger's achievements have been somewhat eclipsed by the fame of his older brother Dally.
+Yet at the time of Wally's rugby league career Dally supported and lauded Wally's sporting development in every way he could.

-Dally encouraged his seven years younger brother Wally, when he played Australian Rules Football at the Double Bay School, and in a local Australian rules competition in 1906, when Wally was sixteen.
+Dally encouraged his seven years younger brother Wally, when he played Australian rules football at the Double Bay School, and in a local Australian rules competition in 1906, when Wally was sixteen.
 The Arrow described Wally "as nimble and as clever as footballers are made".

 Wally then switched to Rugby League.
-In 1912 Wally entered first grade in an Eastern Suburbs match against South Sydney.
+On 18 May 1912 Wally entered first grade in an Eastern Suburbs match against South Sydney.
 The brothers played thereafter together at top level.
-Dally, normally the team’s goal kicker, often shared the kicks with Wally.
+Dally, normally the team's goal kicker, often shared the kicks with Wally.

-"He is not as unorthodox as his brother," said The Referee, "but he has the power to field and kick the ball with infinitely greater skill than the average player.”
+"He is not as unorthodox as his brother," said The Referee, "but he has the power to field and kick the ball with infinitely greater skill than the average player".
 The Referee described Wally as having "infinitely greater skill than the average player.
 He is a strongly built tricky young man, and is very dangerous."

 Wally played two tests for Australia in 1914.
-Tragically, the First World War (1914-1918) intervened and put a stop to his very promising football future.
+Tragically, World War I (1914–1918) intervened and put a stop to his very promising football future.
 Dally is quoted as saying: "... given my opportunities, Wally would have been a world beater."

 The Rorke’s Drift Rugby League Test Match of 1914

 Wally Messenger was prominent in perhaps the most legendary game of Rugby League ever chronicled.
 It was described as Rorke's Drift, an analogy to an outnumbered embattled group of British soldiers in Southern Africa who won a victory over a much larger and formidable army of Zulu warriors (1879).

-It was the third Test Match of Australia versus Great Britain, played in Sydney on the July 4, 1914.
+It was the third Test Match of Australia versus Great Britain, played in Sydney on the 4 July 1914.
 Great Britain, playing three men short owing to a string of injuries, nevertheless, by heroic and fiercely resolute play, won the Test, 14 points to 6.
 On the Australian side Wally Messenger scored one of their two tries.